-"RESOLVED, that the Company's stockholders approve, on an advisory basis, the compensation of the named executive officers, as disclosed in the Company's Proxy Statement for the Annual Meeting of Stockholders pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the Compensation Discussion and Analysis, the compensation tables and the other related disclosure."
+"RESOLVED, that the company's stockholders approve, on an advisory basis, the compensation of the named executive officers, as disclosed pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, the compensation tables, the narrative discussion and the other related disclosure."

-The Board unanimously recommends a vote FOR the advisory (non-binding) vote approving the compensation of our named executive officers as described in this proxy statement.
+The Board unanimously recommends a vote "FOR" the advisory vote approving the compensation of our named executive officers as described in this proxy statement.
 The affirmative vote of the holders of a majority of the shares present and entitled to vote is necessary for approval.